CharlieDigital/runjs/README.md

 - Runtime
 - Depth of calls (recursion)

-This makes it easy to generate and run JavaScript dynamically within your prompt as a tool without risk.
+This is extremely powerful as in many cases, you may want to run JavaScript, but doing it *safely* is challenging because of the nature of JavaScript and generated code.

-This can unlock a lot of use cases where JavaScript is needed to process some JSON, for example, and return text or run some transformation logic on incoming data.
+Using this mechanism can unlock a lot of use cases where JavaScript is needed to process some JSON, for example, and return text or run some transformation logic on incoming data.

 Here's an example call using the Vercel AI SDK: